 - Lifestyle changes : For instance, weight loss may reduce pressure on the joints in people with bone conditions.

-It is essential to work out the cause of inner thigh pain when deciding what methods to try.
+It is essential to work out the cause when deciding what methods to try.
 More serious conditions, such as hernias, osteosarcoma, or kidney stones, will require hospital treatment or surgery to reduce the pain.

 Maintaining good physical fitness while avoiding high-intensity exercise may help.
 It is possible to reduce the risk of developing inner thigh pain from some causes by making lifestyle changes.
 These changes might include: